 Where we are relying on your explicit consent to process your personal data it is likely to be in circumstances where you provided the consent when you applied to become a member of staff, tenant, pupil or mini-pupil.
 You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity carried out prior to you withdrawing your consent.
 However, where we also rely on other bases for processing your personal data, you may not be able to prevent such processing.

-The GDPR gives you specific rights around your personal data.
+The UK GDPR gives you specific rights around your personal data.
 For example, you have to be informed about the information we hold and what we use it for, you can ask for a copy of the personal information we hold about you, you can ask us to correct any inaccuracies with the personal data we hold, you can ask us to stop sending you direct mail, or emails, or in some circumstances ask us to stop processing your details.
 Finally, if we do something irregular or improper with your personal data you can seek compensation for any distress you are caused or loss you have incurred.
 You can find out more information from the ICO’s website www.ico.org and this is the organisation that you can complain to if you are unhappy with how we deal with you.

 You may request access to, correction of, or a copy of your information by contacting Stephen Smith, Senior Clerk here or by using our address or telephone number available on this website.

 You may opt-out of receiving emails and other messages from our organisation by following the instructions in those messages.